davialmeida04/Lhael_Mod/README.md

 ## ⚠️ Disclaimer

 This mod is in early development (Alpha).
-It may contain bugs and can corrupt your world.
+It may contain bugs that can corrupt your world.
 **Use at your own risk!**

 ## 🔧 Installation